Interfaith Winston Salem - Board of Guidance

 Rev. Byron Williams

 Rev. Williams is a columnist, author, and the former pastor of the Resurrection Community Church in Berkeley, Calif.
-He is now President and CEO of the Kairos Moment, a progressive theological think-tank in Winston-Salem.
 He is also host of the NPR-affiliated broadcast “The Public Morality.”
 Williams is the author of the bestselling “1963: The Year of Hope and Hostility,” which won the 2014 International Book Award for U.S. History.
 Williams has spoken across the country and appeared on numerous television and radio news programs, including CNN, MSNBC, ABC Radio, Fox News, and National Public Radio.